 Tabor offers a number of admission pathways that consider a range of qualifications and experience.

-Applicants who do not meet the normal entry requirements may still be able to gain admission by demonstrating at an interview both their suitability for and aptitude to succeed in their studies.
+Applicants who do not meet the normal entry requirements may still be able to gain admission by demonstrating both their suitability for and aptitude to succeed in their studies by successfully completing Tabor’s internal Admissions Assessment.

 All courses can be deferred for a period of up to 12 months.